A Billion Lives Interview: Vaping. Big Pharma. Sham Studies

-A Billion Lives will premiere in May at a New Zealand screening.
-Fittingly, the documentary gets its release just weeks after the FDA’s insane ruling on vaping, a move that could effectively KILL the entire industry within the next two years.
+A Billion Lives premiered in May 2016 at a New Zealand screening.
+Fittingly, the documentary got its release just weeks after the FDA’s insane ruling on vaping, a move that could effectively KILL the entire industry within the next two years.

 Here’s what CASAA has to say about the FDA Deeming Regulations:

 “In theory, anything that wasn’t on the market prior to 2007 could be banned until it was approved for sale by the FDA, unless it could prove that it is “substantially equivalent” to a “grandfathered” product that was being sold.